NTUEEEMUX/DE/README.md

 ### NTU EEE Digital Electronics

 <p>
-    This is the content page to complie all NTU EEE DE projects.
+    This is the content page to compile all NTU EEE DE projects.
 </p>